igor-ramazanov/coinkeeper-helper/README.md

 # Coinkeper Helper
-Improves existing [Coinkeeper](https://coinkeeper.me/) application.
+CLI application, improves existing [Coinkeeper](https://coinkeeper.me/) application.
 Helps being more mindful regarding finances.

-CLI application, after run it will connect to the Coinkeeper backend and extract data to calculate the 2 numbers:
+After run it will connect to the Coinkeeper backend and extract data to calculate the 2 numbers:

 1. Total amount available for spending today ignoring today's transactions.
 2. Amount of available money for spending right at the moment.